personam-solis/markdown-docs/PythonReference.md

 <u>**Defaults**</u>

 You can do both complicated and simple defaults.
 You can also have it where a proeprty is ONLY computed once no matter how many times the instance is passed around.
+* Use default factory for complex or mutable types in defaults
+* You can modify how eatch attribute acts:
+  * `compare=False`: Attribute is not included in the suto genereated compare
+  * `hash=False`: Dont hash the attribute
+  * `repr=False`: Dont show when printing

 ```python
 from dataclasses import dataclass, field